16-year-old boy reportedly arrested for insulting Governor Buni on social media

 Meanwhile, in a statement, the southwest zone of NANS decried that the assault on Aminu on the order of the First Lady was an abuse of power.

-Despite public outcry, Kano govt says Ganduje ready to sign Islamic Cleric Abduljabbar’s death warrant

-They described the actions of the First Lady as uncivilised while giving her a 24 hours ultimatum to release Aminu or risk facing the wrath of students.
+They described the actions of the First Lady as uncivilised while giving her a 24-hour ultimatum to release Aminu or risk facing the wrath of students.

 The statement added.